manuelvargastapia/libgen_mobile_app/README.md

 ## Features

-- Search books by title, author, series, publisher, ISBN or MD5
+- Search books in **SciTech** or **Fiction** sections of Library Genesis, by title, author, series, publisher, ISBN or MD5
-- Order results by relevance, title, year, pages or file size
-- Decide ordering criteria according to sorting option (newer firsts, smaller first, etc)
+- In SciTech, order results by relevance, title, year, pages or file size, and decide ordering criteria according to sorting option (newer firsts, smaller first, etc)
-- See book detailed info:
-  - cover
-  - title
-  - author
-  - description
-  - table of contents
-  - year
-  - volume
-  - series
-  - edition
-  - publisher
-  - city
-  - pages
-  - language
-  - ISBN
-  - DOI
-  - file size
-  - fiel extension
+- In Fiction, filter by file extension: Epub, Mobi, AZW, AZW3, FB2, PDF, RTF, and TXT; filter by a language among a large amount of options; and also, use the "Wildcard" option to search using each word as a wildcard
+- See detailed info about the books (depending on the metadata provided, some field may be not be present): cover image, title, author, description, table of contents, year, volume, series, edition, publisher, city, pages, language, ISBN, DOI, file size, and file extension
-- Show historial as suggestions
+- Show search history as suggestions
-- Download book
 - Switch between ligh and dark theme
 - Show info dialog
+- Available on multiple languages: German (DE), English (US), Spanish (ES), French (FR), Japanese (JP), Polish (PL), Portuguese (BR), and Chinese (rCN)
+- And of course, download any book

 ## TODO

 The following is a list of desired new features within the scope of the project.
 Notwithstanding, we're happy to hear new ideas and feeback.

 - [ ] Share book
-- [ ] Search books in other sections of LibGen (fiction, scientific articles, etc)
+- [ ] Search books in other sections of LibGen (SciTech and Fiction already covered)
 - [ ] Allow for switching between languages, instead of only using the system's
-- [ ] Translate to other languages (already available: English, Spanish, Polish, Portuguese, German, French, and Chinese)
+- [ ] Translate to other languages (see above the list of languages already covered)
 - [ ] UI improvements (smoother animations, colors, layout, fonts, etc)
-- [ ] Filter by file extension (it may require work on backend)
+- [ ] Filter by file extension (already implement in Fiction, but it may require some extra work to do it in SciTech)

 **We recommend to submit first an issue to discuss ideas, instead of directly send a PR.**